“A painter of emotions via music”

 Part I: Nonprofit Executive and Arts Advocate

-Markus's career in the nonprofit sector is marked by significant contributions to the arts.
-As the Artistic Director of the Miami Beach Jazz Festival until 2016, he elevated the festival into a premier platform for local, national, and international artists, while also implementing year-round youth programming and concert series that enhanced the city's cultural landscape.
-His leadership extended to revitalizing the New Mexico Jazz Workshop as Executive Director, where he breathed new life into the organization's festivals, concerts, and educational initiatives, making a lasting impact on the jazz community.
+Markus's impact on the arts extends far beyond Florida.
+As Artistic Director of the Miami Beach Jazz Festival until 2016, he elevated the festival to international recognition while launching youth programming and concert series that enriched the cultural fabric of the city year-round.
+He later revitalized the New Mexico Jazz Workshop as Executive Director, enhancing its festivals, concerts, and educational offerings to reenergize the regional jazz scene.

 Part II: Composer, Steinway Artist, and Educator